gauravmalhot/wranglingdataflow/WranglingFunctions/WranglingDataFlowTransformFunctions.md

 Wrangling Data Flow
 -------------------

-Wrangling Data Flow in Azure Data Factory allows you to do code-free data preparation/wrangling \@cloud scale iteratively.
+Wrangling Data Flow in Azure Data Factory allows you to do code-free agile data preparation/wrangling \@cloud scale.
 Wrangling Data Flow integrates with [Power Query Online](https://docs.microsoft.com/en-us/powerquery-m/power-query-m-reference) and makes the best in class Power Query M functions available for data wrangling
 \@ cloud scale via spark execution.
+Not all the Power Query M functions are currently supported for data wrangling even though they are avaiable during the author time.
+While building your wrangling data flows, user is prompted with thw following error message in case the Power Query M function is not supported by Wrangling Data Flows:
+"The wrangling data flow is invalid.
+Expression.Error: The transformation logic is not supported.
+Please try a simpler expression."

+List of supported Power Query M functions include:

 Column Management
 -----------------